 While hearing the perspective from the program instructor and the local business operator was insightful and engaging, Lily’s story is one that needs to be heard, shared, celebrated and supported.

-Finally, I had to ask about the Applebees story.
-“What did you actually fix in Applebees because of your mechatronics class?”
-Lily explained her job was hostess, however, she overheard a couple of employees talking about the industrial dishwasher not cleaning the dishes properly.
-Her understanding of the mechanics of the malfunctioning dishwasher kicked in.
+Finally, I had to ask about the Applebee’s story: “What did you actually fix because of your mechatronics class?”
+Lily explained that while her job was as a hostess, she overheard a couple of employees talking about the industrial dishwasher not cleaning the dishes properly.
+Instantly, her understanding of the mechanics of the malfunctioning dishwasher kicked in.
 She made a few suggestions on how they might be able to provide a temporary fix until a professional could take a look.
-Her suggestions were spot on and they got the machine cleaning again.
+Her suggestions were spot-on and they got the machine cleaning again.
 Ultimately, the parts that she identified as potential trouble spots were indeed what was causing the problem.

 This experience made me think that there are other Lilys in our schools right now.
 So I write this with a sense of urgency.
 We must start providing and sharing opportunities that exist like those in the Southern Virginia Higher Education Center.
 We also need to share the stories of these passionate learners who are already making a difference in our world.
 I think that if Lily would have gone the traditional route, she might have never found her passion.
 She most definitely would not have engaged in the opportunities at the SVHEC.
 Then she would not have been there for us to hear her story.